DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Sigh.

 We also tell him that every time we meet, we'll be bringing along various things to play with -- modeling clay, Legos, pipe cleaners, and so forth.
 We've found it's both fun and easier to convey ideas when we're actually touching and manipulating things together.
-(And no, not like that.)

 He likes that idea better.